What to Expect

-At All Saints we consider it a privilege to worship and minister in the great city of Austin, TX, a place filled with people we dearly love.
-We'd be honored to have you join us on Sundays for worship or at any of our other ministries during the week.
-If you have any questions that aren’t answered here please contact the church office or any of our staff.
+At All Saints, we consider it a privilege to worship and minister in the great city of Austin, TX, a place filled with people we dearly love.
+We would be honored to have you join us on Sundays for worship or at any of our other ministries during the week.

 Austin, TX 78735

-Facing our campus from the parking lot the sanctuary will be the set of double-doors to your right.
-There is a Welcome Table in the narthex where you can find information about what is currently happening at All Saints.
-If you arrive early, help yourself to some coffee, or grab a donut or bagel between services in the Hospitality Room.
-Worship begins at 9:15 & 11:00 in the sanctuary.
-We have receptions for Newcomers after each service about once a month.
-Find dates here.
+Facing our campus from the parking lot, the entrance to the Interim Sanctuary is the set of double-doors to your right.
+There is a Welcome Table in the Gallery where you can find information about what is currently happening at All Saints.
+If you arrive early, help yourself to some coffee, or enjoy a donut or bagel between services in the Hospitality Room.
+Worship begins at 9:15 & 11:00 AM in the Interim Sanctuary.

 You will find a wide variety of dress on Sunday mornings at All Saints – from jeans and t-shirts to suits and dresses.